derf/travelynx/README.md

 ```
 git pull
+carton install --deployment # if you are using carton: update dependencies
 chmod -R a+rX . # only needed if travelynx is running under a different user
 if perl index.pl database has-current-schema; then
     systemctl reload travelynx